ZunaInc/Zebra-Label-Printer-iOS/README.md

 - Locate libZebraMultiOSLabelPrinterSwift.a file and ZebraMultiOSLabelPrinterSwift.swiftmodule(contains architecture files) directectory
 - Create a new group in your new or existing project
 - Add libZebraMultiOSLabelPrinterSwift.a file and ZebraMultiOSLabelPrinterSwift.swiftmodule directory to the created group
 - Open build setting -> search for "Library Search Paths" and set the path to "$(PROJECT_DIR)/Created-Group-Name".
-If you have added directly to your project, the path would "$(PROJECT_DIR)"
+If you have added directly to your project, the path would be "$(PROJECT_DIR)"
 - Open build setting -> search for Swift Compiler - Search Path and set the "Import Paths" to "$(PROJECT_DIR)/Created-Group-Name".
-If you have added directly to your project, the path would "$(PROJECT_DIR)"
+If you have added directly to your project, the path would be "$(PROJECT_DIR)"